KimPaow/sanity-color-list/README.md

 ...
 ```

 Done.
 The component returns the selected value.
+If your value was an object it will return an rgb string instead.

 ## Options
 This plugin offers some ways of customization via the options object.
 If you don't use an off-white theme in your studio the defaults should work well out of the box.